-47. U. T. Medical Branch - Galveston: Acceptance of Gift from Mr. and Mrs. Peyton A. (Lydia) Schapper, LaMarque, Texas, and Corporate Matching Funds Pledge from Marathon Oil Corporation, Findley, Ohio, and Establishment of The Peyton and Lydia Schapper Endowed Scholarship Fund. -- Upon recommendation of the Asset Management Committee, the Board accepted a \$20,000 gift from Mr. and Mrs. Peyton A. (Lydia) Schapper, LaMarque, Texas, and a \$5,000 corporate matching funds pledge, payable by December 31, 1995, from Marathon Oil Corporation, Findley, Ohio, for a total of \$25,000 and established The Peyton and Lydia Schapper Endowed Scholarship Fund in the U. T. Allied Health Sciences School - Galveston at The University of Texas Medical Branch at Galveston.
+47. U. T. Medical Branch - Galveston: Recommendation to Accept Gift and Corporate Matching Funds Pledge to Estab- lish The Peyton and Lydia Schapper Endowed Scholarship Fund.--

+The Chancellor concurs in the recommendation of the Executive Vice Chancellor for Health Affairs, the Vice Chancellor for Asset Management, and President James that a \$20,000 gift from Mr. and Mrs. Peyton A. (Lydia) Schapper, LaMarque, Texas, and a \$5,000 corporate matching funds pledge, payable by December 31, 1995, from Marathon Oil Corporation, Findley, Ohio, for a total of \$25,000 be accepted to establish The Peyton and Lydia Schapper Endowed Scholarship Fund in the U. T. Allied Health Sciences School - Galveston at the U. T. Medical Branch - Galveston.